 CEP started in Victoria with a number of rural and remote areas of the state being identified as “rurally isolated”.
-Known as “Areas”, a number of rural education and community organisations were encouraged to come together within defined geographic locations to explore the educational needs of their communities and develop learning initiatives that would support the improvement, and enhancement, of education provision within these communities.
-Known as “Area Committees”, these representative organisations were allocated Country Area Program resources to assist them in the development and implementation of the initiatives initiated and developed by their member education communities.
+Known as “Areas”, a number of rural education and community organisations came together within defined geographic rural locations to explore the educational needs of their communities and develop learning initiatives that would support the improvement, and enhancement, of education provision within these communities.
+Known as “Area Committees”, these representative, whole of community organisations were allocated Country Area Program resources to assist them in the development and implementation of the initiatives identified and developed by their member education communities.

-In the early days of CEP the number of “areas” were small but they grew over ten to fifteen years – the number of “areas” grew to around twenty, ensuring that the majority of communities who were located more than 130 kilometers from Melbourne and 25 kilometers from a regional centre of 10,000 population had the opportunity to be involved.
+In the early days of CEP the number of “areas” were small but they grew over ten to fifteen years – the number of “Areas” grew to around twenty, ensuring that the majority of communities who were located more than 130 kilometers from Melbourne and 25 kilometers from a regional centre had the opportunity to be involved.

-In 1994 the Victorian State Government introduced system wide changes to the funding of all education organisations, which resulted in the Commonwealth Country Area Program funds being redistributed to individual, targeted rural and remote education organistions such as schools.
-This was achieved through their annual global budget as part of the Self Managing schools approach.
-These changes saw the disbanding of the local area committees and the state-wide and regional planning and support role.
+In 1994 the Victorian State Government introduced system wide changes to the funding of all education organisations, which resulted in the Commonwealth Country Area Program funds being redistributed to individual, targeted rural and remote education organistions such as schools through individual school global budgets.
+These changes saw the disbanding of the local Area committees and the state-wide and regional planning and support role, along with the disbanding of the state-wide Advisory Committee.

-In response to these changes the rural and remote education communities from across the state held extensive consultations in 1993, and as a result the Country Education Project was established in 1994 as a non-profit community organisation to represent and support improvements for rural and remote education.
-Throughout this process the committee of management worked hard to retain the independence of the organisation.
+In response to these changes the rural and remote education communities from across the state held extensive consultations in 1993, and as a result the Country Education Project Inc was established in 1994 as a non-profit community organisation to represent and support improvements for rural and remote education.
+Throughout this process the committee of management worked hard to retain the independence of the organisation and ensure that the needs and desires of rural and remote communities were represented at state and national levels of government and education sectors.
 Central to this belief was the view that innovation, advocacy and support of rural and remote education organisations, demanded a neutral, grass roots approach.

 To support its work the Country Education Project Inc. established service agreements with the three education sectors to provide support for the operation of the committee of management and provide executive support for its work.

-In 2012, CEP changed its name to better reflect the role that it undertakes within the rural and remote learning environment of today.
+In 2012, Country Education Project changed its name to better reflect the role that it evolved into within the rural and remote learning environment of today.
 While holding on to its strong brand of CEP, it changed its name to Country Education Partnership.

-Consequently the history of CEP within this state has always been to work for and on behalf of all rural and remote education communities – not just “declared Country Area Program” government and non-government schools.
-As a result CEP plays a unique role, as an independent entity within the education sector of Victoria.
+The history of CEP has always been to work for and on behalf of all rural and remote education communities – not just “declared Country Area Program” government and non-government schools.
+As a result CEP plays a unique role, as an independent entity within the education sector of Australia.

-CEP has an elected Management Committee, with membership comprising representatives from rural and remote education communities, as well as people with expertise and interest in rural and remote education.
-The committee meets regularly and directs the work of the organisation on behalf of the member education organisations.
+At a governance level, the Country Education Partnership is managed by a Committee of Management, with membership comprising representatives from rural and remote education communities, as well as people with expertise and interest in rural and remote education.
+The committee meets regularly and directs the work of the organisation on behalf of the member education organisations and is chaired by an invited chair.

-CEP has a proven record in the development and implementation of new approaches to curriculum and professional development, as demonstrated by the range of successful projects it has undertaken at a local, state and national level.
+CEP has a proven record in the development and implementation of a range of programs and services to enhance and improve education provision across rural Australia.
 Some of these include:

 - Development and production of the resource materials focusing on science and technology, literacy and maths

 - Development of specific, and innovative, education programs.
-Eg Energy Breakthrough, E-Kids, Teaching Farms, Enterprise Learning, Group Activities in Primary Science, etc.
+Eg Energy Breakthrough, E-Kids, Teaching Farms, Enterprise Learning, Group Activities in Primary Science, and Rural Inspire.

 - Rural Education Bursaries and Scholarships

-- Parents involvement programs in maths and literacy
+- Parent involvement programs in maths and literacy

-- National Professional Development Program and National Rural Education Conference
+- National Professional Development Program and National Rural Education Conferences

 - P-12 education support, professional development and research